Kylie Jenner Arrives In Monaco In Style, Rocks Crop Top And Tight Pants

 — Daily Mail Celebrity (@DailyMailCeleb) August 16, 2019

 Both of them are enjoying a well-deserved break in Europe.
-Travis, 28, has been taking his ASTROWORLD tour around the world basically non-stop, while Kylie has been busy launching lots of new makeup and skin care products (she recently developed a skin care line called Kylie Skin, which has been flying off the shelves).
+Travis, 28, has been taking his Astroworld tour around the world basically non-stop, while Kylie has been busy launching lots of new makeup and skin care products.
+She recently developed a skin care line called Kylie Skin, which has been flying off the shelves.
 The beauty mogul headed to Capri, Italy, to celebrate her 22nd birthday on August 10, and was joined by several loved ones.

 Not only were Travis and their baby girl, Stormi Webster, there, KarJenner “momager” Kris Jenner and her partner Corey Gamble also joined the couple.
-Furthermore, many of Kylie’s close friends have also been vacationing aboard her luxury yacht in Europe, including Scott Disick and girlfriend Sofia Richie, Anastasia “Stassie” Karanikolaou, Yris Palmer, Victoria Villarroel, Amber Saly, among others.
+Furthermore, many of Kylie’s close friends have also been vacationing aboard her luxury yacht in Europe, including Scott Disick and girlfriend Sofia Richie, Anastasia “Stassie” Karanikolaou, Yris Palmer, Victoria Villarroel, and Amber Saly, among others.